kranz912/kranz912/_kranz_nikolai/DearAngel.markdown

 ------
 ## Facebook
 ------
-Day's had passed since I met Angel, I am waiting for her friend request since then.
-Then I saw a comment on Rogiel's profile.
+Day’s had passed since I met Angel, I am waiting for her friend request since then.
+Then I saw a comment on Rogiel’s profile.
 It was Angel.
-Geez this girl might not want to add me.
+Geez, this girl might not want to add me.
 LOL.
 I took up the courage and add her.
-Few days later she responded to my friend request.
+A few days later she responded to my friend request.
 We began exchanging voice messages and I fell in love with her. :) :)

 ------
 ## Second time